trek-view/basecamp/_posts/2019-08-09-diy-google-street-view-part-5-uploading-photos-using-your-computer.md

 ---

 **Use Tourer to upload 360-degree photo tours to Google Street View from your computer.**

+## Update 2020-12-25: Announcing Map the Paths Uploader

+Tourer has now been replaced with the Map the Paths Uploader.
+[Read this blog post to find out more](/blog/2020/map-the-paths-desktop-uploader)

 ## Existing Street View Upload options